 Greg Hanifee, the Associate Dean of Degree Programs and Operations for the Kellogg School of Management at Northwestern University

 As the economic uncertainty is top of mind, panelists will also reflect on maintaining a corporate culture that has gone all digital in 2020.
-Moderating the event, Michael Labate will ensure the discussion tackles the most pressing market trends and needs.
+Moderating the event, Michael Labate will ensure the discussion tackled the most pressing market trends and needs.
 Mr. Labate will facilitate the webinar flow, relating to his passion for digital transformation initiatives and 20-year background in technology marketing.
 Labate’s experience in enabling revenue-generating business activities will allow him to create a space for insightful interaction.